colah/NN-Topology-Post/index.md

 Is this relevant to real world data sets, like image data?
 If you take the manifold hypothesis really seriously, I think it bares consideration.

 The manifold hypothesis is that natural data forms lower-dimensional manifolds in its embedding space.
+There are both theoretical[^theor] and experimental[^expir] reasons to believe this to be true.
 If you believe this, then the task of a classification algorithm is fundamentally to separate a bunch of tangled manifolds.

+[^theor]: A lot of the natural transformations you might want to perform on an image, like translating or scaling an object in it, or changing the lighting, would form continuous curves in image space if you performed them continuously.
+[^expir]: [Carlsson *et al.*](http://comptop.stanford.edu/u/preprints/mumford.pdf) found that local patches of images form a klein bottle.

 In the previous examples, one class completely surrounded another.
 It doesn't seem very likely that the dog image manifold is completely surrounded by the cat image manifold.
 But there are other, more plausible topological situations that could still pose an issue, as we will see in the next section.